 The International Sculpture Park comprises 20 acres of meadow and forest, and was laid out in the 1990s by Greek architect Ioannis Karalias.
 Placed throughout are captivating installations and sculptures.

 A few of the artists featured are Nina Levy, Dennis Oppenheim, Charles de Montaigu, Egil Bauck Larssen and Jerzy Kenar.
 The Village of Schaumburg’s website has a link for an interactive map, giving you details about each artwork, its creator and location.
+I recommend having a look, you can easily spend a few hours here.

 2. Spring Valley